dbrunik2019/dbrunik2019/README.md

 - 👋 Hi, I’m @dbrunik2019
-- 👀 I’m interested in ... accruing health and wealth for myself and the rest of humanity
+- 👀 I’m interested in ... accruing health and wealth for humanity
 - 🌱 I’m currently learning ... data analytics
 - 💞️ I’m looking to collaborate on ... big data automation and analytics automation
 - 📫 How to reach me ...
 Dbrunik@northernoil.com